 The word is out—Colombia is super safe for travelers.
 Since the end of the civil war in 2016, the government has diverted massive amounts of resources toward the tourism industry, making the country safer than ever.

 As with any international destination, petty theft (like pickpocketing) is still a concern, but it’s not unique to Colombia.
-We’d also note that Colombia currently has a Level 2 travel advisory from the US Department of State—the exact same travel advisory listed for France and the United Kingdom.

 Pro tip: Feel free to check out our Colombia FAQ for answers to your safety-related questions, especially as you figure out where to stay during your trip.